Jet Stream Not Getting ‘Wavier’ Despite Arctic Warming

 Instead, they believe any link is more likely to be a result of random fluctuations in the jet stream influencing Arctic temperatures, rather than the other way around.

-The study is published in leading journal Science Advances on Wednesday, February 19, 2020.
+The study is published in the leading journal Science Advances on Wednesday, February 19, 2020.

 Dr. Blackport, a Research Fellow in Mathematics and lead author of the study, said: “While there does appear to be a link between a wavier jet stream and Arctic warming in year-to-year and decade-to-decade variability, there has not been a long-term increase in waviness in response to the rapidly warming Arctic.”